gburgett/XFlat/README.md

 Looks like you need a database.
 Take a look at db4o or Sql Lite

-> Well I'd prefer not to have to deal with Sql, and my application is commercial.
+> Well I'd prefer not to have to deal with Sql, and I may need to inspect or transform my data as XML.

 Oh, well in that case XFlat is for you!